Allison D. Burroughs: Notable cases

 Burroughs has also presided over several class actions related to consumer products.
 In re Intuniv Antitrust Litigation concerned allegedly anticompetitive agreements between drug makers Shire and Actavis purportedly aimed at charging supracompetitive prices for an ADHD medication.
 Burroughs's class certification opinions in the matter (one opinion certifying a class of direct purchasers, and one declining to certify a class of indirect, consumer purchasers) are notable for their application of the predominance required for class certification where putative classes contain numerous uninjured members.

 In class actions against Nestlé, The Hershey Company, and Mars Inc., Burroughs considered allegations that the companies violated Massachusetts product labeling laws by failing to disclose the use of slave child labour in cocoa production.
 She dismissed the complaints against the companies in January 2019, a decision upheld by the Court of Appeals for the First Circuit in June 2020.
 In September 2019, Burroughs also dismissed a class action suit that claimed the packaging of Honey Bunches of Oats cereal was misleading given the cereal's limited honey content.

 In February 2020, Burroughs ordered the release of certain grand jury materials related to the Pentagon Papers.

 In April 2025, Burroughs issued a temporary restraining order blocking the Department of Energy's 15% cap on indirect costs for higher education grants, citing "immediate and irreparable injury" to universities.
 The policy, which aimed to reduce federal spending by $405 million annually, was challenged by a coalition of academic institutions and associations, leading to the court's intervention.

 On May 23, 2025, Burroughs issued a temporary restraining order blocking the United States Department of Homeland Security's revocation of Harvard University's use of the Student and Exchange Visitor Program, which facilitates enrollment of international students.

-On September 3, 2025, Burroughs ruled that the Trump administration had acted unconstitutionally and failed to follow due process when it illegally frozen more than $2.6 billion in research funding awarded to Harvard.
+On September 3, 2025, Burroughs ruled that the Trump administration had acted unconstitutionally and failed to follow due process when it froze more than $2.6 billion in research funding awarded to Harvard.

+On March 31, 2026, Burroughs ruled that the Trump administration's termination of the CBP One app was unlawful and called for the reinstatement of parole for hundreds of thousands of migrants who applied through the app.